There is still no word on whether or not the USB microwave will go into production.

 The use of materials and the possibility to recharge the phone whit muscle power give the phone a very low carbon footprint and reduce the impact on the environment.
 This makes the phone "a green gadget"

+Here are the specifications.
 The Akai AISS010 All-in-one Home Theater System will retail for about $1,000, mind you I am not sure I would want it on my living room as it looks a little bit over the top.

+CyberPower are claiming that their latest notebook, the CyberPower Xplorer X7-Xtreme S1 is the World’s fastest, and from a quick look at the specifications they might be right.
 The CyberPower Xplorer X7-Xtreme S1 comes with an Intel Core I7-920 processor, 6GB of DDR3 RAM and an NVIDIA GeForce GTZ 280 graphics card, full details below.

 Here are the full specifications.